brocaar/chirpstack-network-server/README.md

 make package

 # build the .tar.gz file for Linux ARM
-GOOS=linux GOARCH=arm make build
+GOOS=linux GOARCH=arm make package

 # build the .tar.gz file for Windows AMD64
-GOOS=windows BINEXT=.exe GOARCH=amd64 make build
+GOOS=windows BINEXT=.exe GOARCH=amd64 make package
 ```

 Alternatively, you can run the same commands from any working
 [Go](https://golang.org/) environment.
 As all requirements are vendored,
-there is no need to `go get` these, but make sure vendoring is enabled for
-your Go environment or that you have Go 1.6+ installed.
+there is no need to `go get` these.
+Make sure you have Go 1.7.x installed
+and that you clone this repository to
+`$GOPATH/src/github.com/brocaar/loraserver`.

+## Contributing

+There are a couple of ways to get involved:

+* Join the discussions and share your feedback at [https://gitter.io/loraserver/loraserver](https://gitter.io/loraserver/loraserver)
+* Report bugs or make feature-requests by opening an issue at [https://github.com/brocaar/loraserver/issues](https://github.com/brocaar/loraserver/issues)
+* Fix issues or improve documentation by creating pull-requests

+When you would like to add new features, please discuss the feature first
+by creating an issue describing your feature, how you're planning to implement
+it, what the usecase is etc...

 ## Sponsors

 [![acklio](docs/img/sponsors/acklio.png)](http://www.ackl.io/)

+Would you like to support this project too?
+Please [get in touch](mailto:info@brocaar.com)!

 ## License